HereThereBeMonsters/togira/development.md

 Toggl API docs: https://github.com/toggl/toggl_api_docs

+Max number of entries for GET request is 1000, should be more than enough for 1 week worth of entries!

 Configuration needed:
 - Toggl API token
 - [Advanced] Filter by client / project (only consider one client / one or more projects)